I had the honor of returning as a speaker at WordCamp Atlanta in May 2019. My session was:

 Getting Clients to Sign on the Dotted Line

 Consultations, estimates, proposals, contracts, oh my!
 If onboarding your clients is a struggle, this session is for you.
 I’ll share my super straightforward system and break everything down into actionable steps you can put in place to get clients to sign on the dotted line.
 If you’ve got a buttoned up client onboarding process, your clients will have confidence moving the project forward with you.
 It’s how you set the stage for a smooth and successful project (and keep yourself efficient, calm and sane).
+Get the slides here.

 I created this product because clients always tell me how easy my “onboarding” process is—and colleagues often ask to model theirs after mine.
+It covers:

 - Qualifying and Vetting Prospects